Pyrdacor/Ambermoon/FileSpecs/EventData.md

 should be executed in any case.
 I guess PrintText events always need a preceding Condition event and the global variable 0 is always 0.
 So this is like a "always true condition".

-**Note:** For condition 22, the object index gives the [Enumerations/TravelType.md](transport type).
+**Note:** For condition 22, the object index gives the [transport type](Enumerations/TravelType.md).
 But 0 is special and means "any".

 **Note:** For condition 23, the object index gives the cursors as bit flags.
 Bit 0 is hand, bit 1 is eye and bit 2 is mouth.